The devastating true story of Elephant Man, Joseph Merrick

 "It was so awful, he felt the only way to make money was to join the circus.
 He contacted showman Tom Norman, and went to London to star in his freak shows," Moore said.

 "There has been a lot of debate about whether Norman was using or abusing Merrick.
-Merrick made a lot of money starring in the shows, but Norman made more.
+Merrick made a lot of money starring in the shows but Norman made more.
 Whatever the truth, Merrick never experienced freedom."

 At first people believed Merrick was mentally handicapped, but that was far from the truth as he managed to teach himself to read and write.
 But he wasn't able to speak due to his facial deformities.